AGiberius/GED2/README.md

 * Create an export directory
 * Main is in GED - you must change some parameters at the beginning of the program, e.g. the import en export directories
 * Run Main

-The final result:
-*  The average similarity is very low, for all 3 used distance methods
-*  After clustering the average similarity is a tiny bit higher but still very low.
-*  It seems that the cases in the event log are so different that a common succes or failure proces cannot be found in the data.